TL;DR

-10 Minute Mail and Temp Mail (temp-mail.org) represent two different approaches to disposable email that have been competing for users for over a decade....
+10 Minute Mail and Temp Mail (temp-mail.org) are two different ways to handle disposable email that have competed for users for over a decade.
+10 Minute...

 Aspect